Eslamanwar/aws-tag-enforcement/README.md

 - who will decide if this repo sensitivity is high or low as it will be automated?
     - Is it will be static tagging on all repositories
-    - or based upon CloudTrail event fields like user who created the repo
+    - or based upon CloudTrail event fields like user who created the repo ,we can use this feature to restrict policy like delete the repo that other user created